I have received many inquiries about my equipment, influences, personal information, etc. So, I will add this below, if

 Sometimes it is noisy and irritating

 It can be almost anything, depending on the song.
 I am writing within three basic categories;

 - Solo: material that I can play alone without additional players.

 - Band: material that requires other musicians to perform live.

 - Album: material that is very difficult or impossible to be played live at all, created solely for recordings.

 I’m a huge record collector and music fan.
 I love attempts at all genres and styles – constantly finding inspiration from diverse albums that are just all over the map … and I’m all about that.
 I’ve played with musicians from many genres at every level of proficiency (or lack of it).
 Everything in my output is interconnected.
-It just comes out mixed-together, filtered through my limited skills and whatever resources that are available to me, a bit like combining Frank Zappa’s Freak Out List and the Nurse with Wound list into one mutation!
+It just comes out mixed-together, filtered through my limited skills and resources.
+It is a bit like combining Frank Zappa’s Freak Out List and the Nurse with Wound list into one twisted mutation!
 Some notable influences include;

 - Alice Donut